-At the start of 2004, the biomass of yellowfin tuna in the EPO appears to have been slightly below the level corresponding to the AMSY, and the recent catches have been very close to the AMSY level (Table 5.1).
+At the start of 2005, the biomass of yellowfin tuna in the EPO appears to have been very close to the level corresponding to the AMSY, and the recent catches have been slightly above the AMSY level (Table 5.1).

-If the fishing mortality is proportional to the fishing effort, and the current patterns of age-specific selectivity (Figure 4.4) are maintained, the current (average of 2002-2003) level of fishing effort is greater than that estimated to produce the AMSY.
-The effort at AMSY is 83% of the current level of effort.
-It is important to note, however, that the curve relating the average sustainable yield to the long-term fishing mortality (Figure 5.3, upper panel) is very flat around the AMSY level.
-Therefore, changes in the long-term levels of effort will only marginally change the catches, while considerably changing the biomass.
+If the fishing mortality is proportional to the fishing effort, and the current patterns of age-specific selectivity (Figure 4.4) are maintained, the current (average of 2003-2004) level of fishing effort is very close to that estimated to produce the AMSY.
+The effort at AMSY is 98% of the current level of effort.
+It is important to note that the curve relating the average sustainable yield to the long-term fishing mortality (Figure 5.3, upper panel) is very flat around the AMSY level.
+Therefore, changes in the long-term levels of effort will only marginally change the long-term catches, while considerably changing the biomass.
 The spawning stock biomass changes substantially with changes in the long-term fishing mortality (Figure 5.3, lower panel).
 Decreasing the effort would increase CPUE and thus might also reduce the cost of fishing.
-Reduction below AMSY would provide only a marginal decrease in the long-term average yield, with the benefit of a relatively large increase in the spawning biomass.
+Reducing fishing mortality below the level at AMSY would provide only a marginal decrease in the long-term average yield, with the benefit of a relatively large increase in the spawning biomass.

-The apparent regime shift in productivity that began in 1984 may require a different approach to estimating the AMSY, as different regimes will give rise to different values for the AMSY (Maunder and Watters 2001).
+The apparent regime shift in productivity that began in 1984 suggests alternative approaches to estimating the AMSY, as different regimes will give rise to different values for the AMSY (Maunder and Watters 2001).

 The estimation of the AMSY, and its associated quantities, is sensitive to the age-specific pattern of selectivity that is used in the calculations.
 To illustrate how AMSY might change if the effort is reallocated among the various fisheries (other than the discard fisheries) that catch yellowfin tuna in the EPO, the previously-described calculations were repeated, using the age-specific selectivity pattern estimated for groups of fisheries.
-If the management objective is to maximize the AMSY, the longline fisheries will perform the best, followed by the dolphin-associated fisheries, and then the unassociated fisheries.
-The fisheries that catch yellowfin by making purse-seine sets on floating objects would perform the worst (Table 5.2a).
-If an additional management objective is to maximize the S{AMSY} , the order is the same.
-It is not known, however, whether the fisheries that would produce greater AMSYs would be efficient enough to catch the full AMSYs predicted.
-However, it is estimated that the effort for dolphin-associated fisheries would have to be increased by only 50%.
+If the management objective is to maximize the AMSY, the age-specific selectivity of the longline fisheries will perform the best, followed by that of the dolphin-associated fisheries, and then the unassociated fisheries.
+The selectivity of the fisheries that catch yellowfin by making purse-seine sets on floating objects would perform the worst (Table 5.2a).
+If an additional management objective is to maximize the $S{\rm AMSY}$, the order is the same.
+The age-specific selectivity of the purse-seine fisheries alone gives slightly less than the current AMSY (Table 5.2c).
+It is not plausible, however, that the longline fisheries, which would produce the greatest AMSYs, would be efficient enough to catch the full AMSYs predicted.
+On its own, the effort for purse-seine fishery for dolphin-associated yellowfin would have to doubled to achieve the AMSY.